PhD Programme in Computer Science

 Research in the Faculty of Computer Science is focused on three areas that are treated on a long-term basis by research groups whose members collectively examine topics related to each of the three research areas.
 The research areas, with a selection of topics, are:

-- Temporal data models and databases
+- Spatial and temporal databases

-- Approximation techniques for large databases
+- Approximation Techniques in databases

 The research activities in the area of database and information systems focus on key aspects of applied computer science, including data warehousing and data mining, the integration of heterogeneous and distributed databases, time-varying information, data models, and query processing.
 The research approach is primarily constructive in its outset, and it includes substantial experimental and analytical elements.
 The development activities cover the design of data models and structures, and the development of algorithms, data structures, languages, and systems.
 The experimental activities verify real world artifacts with the help of prototypes and simulations.
 The analytic activities include the analysis of the algorithmic complexity and the evaluation of languages.
 The main goal is theoretically sound results that solve real world problems.